Polynomial bounds for the Chowla Cosine Problem: Polynomial bounds for the Chowla cosine problem

 and analogously for $g_t$.
-In the statement of the next proposition, is helpful to recall that the sets $B_t,-B_t,D_t,C_t$ and $-C_t$ are pairwise disjoint, which can easily be checked from their definitions. \begin{proposition} Let $A\subset \mathbf{Z}\setminus\{0\}$ be a finite symmetric set satisfying the inequality $\hat{1}_A(x)+K\geqslant 0$ for all $x\in \To$.
+In the statement of the next proposition, it is helpful to recall that the sets $B_t,-B_t,D_t,C_t$ and $-C_t$ are pairwise disjoint, which can easily be checked from their definitions. \begin{proposition} Let $A\subset \mathbf{Z}\setminus\{0\}$ be a finite symmetric set satisfying the inequality $\hat{1}_A(x)+K\geqslant 0$ for all $x\in \To$.
 Let $t\in\mathbf{Z}\setminus\{0\}$.
-Then \end{proposition} \begin{rmk*} As will become clear later, the crucial feature of this inequality is that $\hat{1}_{B_t}$ appears with Fourier coefficient 11 on the left hand size, while all Fourier coefficients of the function on the right hand side are strictly smaller, i.e.~at most $8$. \end{rmk*} \begin{proof} By Lemmas \ref{lem:basictextra} and \ref{lem:Kconv}, we obtain From \eqref{eq:f_tsimp}, and as convolving two functions corresponds to multiplying their Fourier coefficients, we see that these convolutions have the following explicit expressions: Note that $\lambda^3=(2-i)^3=2-11i$ and $\overline{\lambda}^3=2+11i$.
-Let us use this to rewrite our expressions for $f_t^{(*3)}$ and $g_t^{(*3)}$, so that upon recalling \eqref{eq:f_tg_tmin}, we have shown that
+Then \end{proposition} \begin{rmk*} As will become clear later, the exact shape of various terms in this inequality is not too important.
+The one crucial feature that we desire is that the Fourier coefficient of the term $\hat{1}_{B_t}$ on the left-hand side (which is 11) is strictly larger than all Fourier coefficients of the function on the right-hand side (except the constant term). \end{rmk*} \begin{proof} It is easy to see that $\int_\To f_t(x)\,dx=\int_\To g_t(x)\,dx=0$, so by Lemmas \ref{lem:basictextra} and \ref{lem:Kconv} we obtain From \eqref{eq:f_tsimp}, and as convolving two functions corresponds to multiplying their Fourier coefficients, we see that these convolutions have the following explicit expressions: Note that $\lambda^3=(2-i)^3=2-11i$ and $\overline{\lambda}^3=2+11i$.
+Let us use this to rewrite our expressions for $f_t^{(*3)}$ and $g_t^{(*3)}$, so that upon recalling \eqref{eq:f_tg_tmin}, we obtain the new inequalities

 and